Hillkip23/defi-amm-stablecoin-stress-testing/README.md

 - `defi_risk/amm_pricing.py` – constant‑product pricing and slippage utilities.
 - `defi_risk/peg_models.py` – OU, stress‑aware OU, and OU‑with‑jumps peg simulators.
 - `defi_risk/peg_stress.py` – depeg probabilities, severity metrics, and peg+liquidity scenarios.
-- `defi_risk/dune_client.py` – helpers for pulling ETH and USDC data from Dune `prices.usd`.
+- `defi_risk/dune_client.py` – helper for pulling ETH and USDC data from Dune `prices.usd`.
 - `experiments/` – scripts that generate GBM calibrations, stress surfaces, and tables for the paper.

-All paper figures and tables are produced from this code via reproducible experiment scripts.
+All figures and tables in the paper are produced from this code via reproducible experiment scripts.

----

 ## Getting Started